cheese1/medusawiki/SickBeard-Quality-Settings.md

 **Archive on First Match** Setting allows you to instruct SickBeard to download _only the first_ matched **Archive** Quality, even if multiple Qualities are selected

+####Basic Examples to Use Quality Settings#

+Say you have a show which is popular and easily available, and you want something HD, but not too big of a file size.
+Your best Quality Setting choice may be the **Preset Quality** - **HD 720p**.
+With that Preset Setting, you'll be able to grab a quick 720p release and keep your file size down.

+On the flip side of the coin, there are some shows out there that are tough to find, and releases are mixed and unreliable.
+Your best Quality Setting choice may be the **Preset Quality** - **Any**.
+That way, no matter what, when your show gets released, you'll grab a copy.

+Maybe you're a quality freak and you need to get your 1080p fix with your newest and swankiest TV.
+If its just got to be the best for you, your best Quality Setting choice may be the **Preset Quality** - **HD 1080p**.

+####Advanced Examples#

+The usual use of the Custom Quality Settings is when you'd like to

 ####Media Extensions#